Ferrosilicon: Hydrogen production

+Where the silicon is in the form of ferrosilicon.
+Because sodium silicate initially produced immediately hydrolyzes to hydrated silicic acid and sodium hydroxide, the sodium hydroxide is continually regenerated and is effectively a catalyst.

 Ferrosilicon is used by the military to quickly produce hydrogen for balloons by the ferrosilicon method.
 The generator may be small enough to fit in a truck and requires only a small amount of electric power, the materials are stable and not combustible, and they do not generate hydrogen until mixed.

-One report notes that this method of hydrogen production wasn't thoroughly investigated for about century despite being reported by the US military in the beginning of 20th century.
+One report notes that this method of hydrogen production wasn't thoroughly investigated for about a century despite being reported by the US military in the beginning of 20th century.